AdamIshay/brain_mri/README.md

 ## Install requirements.
 We used Python 3.6 for our experiments.

 You can use the following to create a suitable Conda environment.
+You can install the requirements in the "requirements.txt", or use Conda.
+### Conda

-### CREATE ENVIRONMENT
+#### CREATE ENVIRONMENT
 Create and activate Conda environment:

 'conda create --name clevrer python=3.6'
 'conda activate clevrer'

-### INSTALLATION
+#### INSTALLATION
 Install Clingo version (5.3.0 for now) and make sure that it is in your PATH variable.
 You run the following for this:

 'conda install -c potassco clingo==5.3.0 '